We're giving you the chance to win back the value of your meal - every time you dine this month!

 buttermilk pancakes

 What: One that your Instagram feed will love, The Locals is a health-conscious cafe and restaurant just a stone's throw from Chelsea Bridge serving colourful brunch plates and matcha lattes.
 Trust us - the food here is far from style over substance.
-Highlights include crispy sweet potato pancakes with smashed avocado, smoked salmon and hollandaise, thick buttermilk pancakes drowned in maple syrup, and a double stack sausage and egg breakfast bap.
+Highlights include crispy sweet potato pancakes with smashed avocado, poached eggs and hollandaise, thick buttermilk pancakes drowned in homemade salty caramel, and flatbreads with whipped feta and roasted tomatoes.

 Where: 8 Gatliff Road, SW1W 8QN